 The idea for this event evolved out of the Flag and Banner Recognition Program review.

 The decision was made that it would be better to have a large-scale event to celebrate diversity in Ottawa rather than 22 smaller, individual events

 The first Diversity Celebration was held on June 25, 2015 to coincide with Multiculturalism Day, which is celebrated nationwide.

-The event provides an opportunity to bring members of all Aboriginal and racialized communities together to celebrate Ottawa's diversity and inclusion in one location, and at one event.
+The event provides an opportunity to bring members of all indigenous and racialized communities together to celebrate Ottawa's diversity and inclusion in one location, and at one event.